 This is an evolving conversation, but as a general rule of thumb, it’s generally a good idea to consider the history of the South Pacific when beginning to collect tropical decorations and wares, and it's certainly worth doing the research to make sure your personal oasis is welcoming and respectful to all.
 (Here’s a good primer.)

 Although purists hew to a mid-century California aesthetic, Chockie Tom, co-founder of the New York-based pop-up Doom Tiki, says the subculture is highly adaptable.
 Her version borrows a lot from the world of heavy metal; yours can revolve around whatever makes you forget about your problems.
 Given that there are only a couple of weeks left before the weather gets nice-ish, and that I’m currently in need of an indoor project, I’ve started trying to figure out what that looks like—so I consulted Tom and Martin Cate, the proprietor of world-famous San Francisco bar Smuggler’s Cove, for their suggestions.
-While this is by no means a comprehensive list of things to have on hand for that first post-COVID-19 gathering, it’s a good start for those looking to up their home bar game or to start making more complicated cocktails in general.
+While this is by no means a comprehensive list of things to have on hand for all of your tiki needs, it’s a good start for those looking to up their home bar game or to start making more complicated cocktails in general.

 Choose your mugs wisely

 Tom said the number one rule in building your bar is “don’t be an asshole.”
 That’s to say, go with the mugs that look like pineapples or sharks rather than any racial caricatures (this should be a "duh") or Easter Island heads—the drink inside will still taste great.
 These rocket-shaped tumblers, to us, are perfect, because they not only capture a bit of the mid-century aesthetic, but also its sense of space-age optimism.